What is a Validation Engineer and How Can You Become One?

 • Supervise junior staff or management of a team of validation professionals

-As you can see, the role can be extremely varied.
+The role can be extremely varied.
 There can be an interesting mix of office-based report reading and writing, and laboratory, clean room or production-line based assessments.

 Watch this Video on a Validation Engineer’s Role!